gmc-code/PC-microbit-micropython/docs/images/Built_in_images.rst

             .. tab-item:: Q2

-                Write code to show a list of 4 different arrows with an 0.4 sec delay between them.
+                Write code to show a list of 4 different arrows with an 400ms delay between them.

                 .. code-block:: python